apache/apisix/doc/plugins/wolf-rbac.md

 | appid         | string | optional    | "unset"                  |       | Set the app id.
 The app id must be added in wolf-console. |
 | header_prefix | string | optional    | "X-"                     |       | prefix of custom HTTP header.
 After authentication is successful, three headers will be added to the request header (for backend) and response header (for frontend): `X-UserId`, `X-Username`, `X-Nickname`. |

+## API

+This plugin will add several API:

+* /apisix/plugin/wolf-rbac/login
+* /apisix/plugin/wolf-rbac/change_pwd
+* /apisix/plugin/wolf-rbac/user_info

+You may need to use [interceptors](plugin-interceptors.md) to protect it.

 ## Dependencies